BaadMaro/CTF/IDEH-2021-Writeups/Do I KNOW you?/README.md

 - **Paper** : ZIP Attacks with Reduced Known Plaintext https://math.ucr.edu/~mike/zipattacks.pdf

-I founded a tool called **Bkcrack** that crack zip encryption with Biham and Kocher's known plaintext attack.
+I found a tool called **Bkcrack** that crack zip encryption with Biham and Kocher's known plaintext attack.
 We have an explaination in the usage part and a cool demonstration in the tutorial file.

 https://github.com/kimci86/bkcrack
 https://github.com/kimci86/bkcrack/blob/master/example/tutorial.md